Welcome to ApproachAvoid.com

 -------

-DETACHED OBSERVANCE STATEMENT #2
+DETACHED OBSERVATION STATEMENT #2

 > DISORDER - The natural tendency of all things is toward disorder.
 If you want order, energy must be invested.